 Hotel Levi Panorama is a high-quality hotel located on the front slope of Levi, above Levi village.
 The stunning views from Hotel Levi Panorama extend over nearby fells of Pallas and Kätkä.
 Enjoy Lapland’s summer with its endless bright nights or the colorful autumn and beautiful Northern Lights.

 Pure Lappish Waters

 Finnish Lapland is known for having the purest air in Europe, and its rivers and lakes are also known for their clarity and purity.
-The broad river Teno, as it flows through Karigasniemi past Utsjoki and on to the Arctic Ocean, is world famous for its Atlantic Salmon fishing.
+The entire 500-kilometre length of the wild Tornio River offers excellent fishing opportunities, however it is Pello, the fisherman’s paradise, that has been designated as Finland’s official fishing capital.
+And the broad river Teno, as it flows through Karigasniemi past Utsjoki and on to the Arctic Ocean, is world famous for its Atlantic Salmon fishing.
 The many other rivers and lakes are perfect for canoeing and kayaking, white-water rafting, or simply swimming under the midnight sun!

 National Parks in Lapland